 This cleaning process applies to all vacuums that have hoses.
 This includes any brand of vacuum such as Shark, Dyson, or even Bissell.

-Plus, newer models, especially stick vacuums, don’t have a hose.
-Instead, they have a wand, like this Dyson V10.
-But this cleaning method can still apply to wands.
+Plus, newer models, especially stick vacuums, don’t have a hose – but a wand, like this Dyson V10.
+However, this cleaning method can still apply to wands.

 Not switching off your vacuum from the power supply while you’re cleaning can be dangerous and result in personal injury.

 Then, detach the vacuum hose from the vacuum.
 How you do this will vary depending on the model you have.

-In some cases, you have to detach the hose from a handle.
+In most cases, you have to detach the hose from a handle.
 In other cases, you’ll disconnect the hose from a wand, a cleaner head, or a dust cup.
 You’ll either have to twist the hose off or press a release button to remove it.

 If you’re not sure how to remove the hose, stop and check the manufacturer’s guide.

 Once you have detached the hose from all parts, visually inspect the inside of it.
 Check all openings of your hose for clogs or clumps of furniture stuffing.
 Lay the hose out flat to do this.

 To clean the exterior off your hose you can wipe it with a damp cloth and mild detergent.